ditzhaki/MechaCar_Statistical_Analysis/README.md

 <img width="508" alt="Screen Shot 2022-07-29 at 7 32 42 PM" src="https://user-images.githubusercontent.com/101564349/181860468-b09d268f-9f27-40b9-b938-c06a10db5130.png">

 Lastly, our findings for the T-Test results for suspension coils for Lot 3 can be seen in the image above.
 From our results, we can conclude that the PSI for Lot 3 is slightly statistically different from the population mean of 1,500 psi.
 Our results also reflect that we can reject the null hypothesis due to a p-value of 0.04168 which is just under our assumed significance level.

+## Study Design: MechaCar vs. Competition

+With gas and car prices skyrocketing in today's economy, there are multiple factors that are important for individuals considering purchasing a car.
+Some of these factors include cost of the vehicle, reliability, MPG, and size.

+**Metric to be Tested:**
+One metric that we can evaluate is the cargo volume (ft<sup>3</sup>) of MechaCar's vehicles in comparison to its competitors.

+**Null / Alternate Hypothesis**
+Null Hypothesis (H0): MechaCar vehicles average cargo volume is similar to competitor's vehicles in the same vehicle class.
+Alternate Hypothese (Ha): MechaCar vehicles average cargo volume is statistically above or below that of competitor vehicles.

+**Statistical Test**
+The statistical test to be used for this would be two-sample t-tests.
+The two-sample t-test supports a dichotomous data type and would help answer the question: Is there a statistical difference between the distribution means from two samples?

+**Data for Statistical Test**
+To pefform this statistical test, we would need to obtain cargo volume data of all MechaCar vehicles, as well as from any competitor vehicles.